apache/incubator-pegasus-website/_overview/en/benchmark.md

 ![partition](/assets/images/benchmark/partition.png)

-As can be seen from the figure, increasing partition count can improve read throughput, but it reduces write throughput.
+As can be seen from the figure:
+* Increasing partition count can improve read throughput
+* But it also reduces write throughput

-Therefore, please evaluate your application requirements reasonably.
+Therefore, please evaluate the partition count according to your application requirements reasonably.

-In addition, if the partition count is too small, it may lead to problems such as large single partition and uneven disk distribution.
-In actual online business, if there are no special requirements, it is recommended to maintain single shards within 10GB.
+In addition, if the partition count is too small, it may cause issues such as large single partition and data skew between disks.
+In production environment, it is recommended to keep the size of a single partition less than 10GB if there are no special requirements.